Siddiqa77/Milestone2/README.md

 # Milestone2
-This is Hackathon Project by Governorhouse initiative
+This is Hackathon Project by Governorhouse initiative Kamran Khan Tessori